Gerhard E. Dekker

 The Gerhard E. Dekker Regenerative Education Center (GED-REC) is a non-profit organization offering nature based programming and holistic learning opportunities for children, and people of all ages, living in South-Eastern Manitoba, Treaty 1 territory, the land of the Métis, Anishnaabe, Nêhiyaw and Očhéthi Šakówiŋ people.

 When we are supported to learn about and engage with the land and nature, we also learn to care for the land.
-When we are supported to learn about our emotional nature and practie respectful relating, we learn to care for ourselves and others well.
+When we are supported to learn about our emotional nature and practice respectful relating, we learn to care for ourselves and others well.

 At the core of our values is a deep respect for the natural world and an understanding that we are part of the Earth.
 Spending time outdoors, learning from Indigenous peoples and teachings, and developing programs which cultivate resilience, wisdom and compassion, and honour and support Indigenous resilience and life on Earth, are integrally important to us.